deeppavlov/chatsky-llm-autoconfig/experiments/2024.10.06_synthetic_data_based_on_existing_graphs/report.md

 Created a pipeline for utterance generation for existing graph.
 Created sampler that returns dialogs from graph.
 Working on a augmentation.
 Is it better to pass a graph for augmentation or just dialog?

+For visualisation sake we can use average graph - overlayed multiple graphs where the complementary edges are thicker (also may include average cosine distance between nodes/edges utterances of these graphs as weight)

 ## Future plans
 All things to be considered by future researchers, plans on next experiments and so on